 Dangers & Effects

-Children can die the first time, or any time, they try an Inhalant.
-This is known as Sudden Sniffing Death Syndrome.
-While it can occur with many types of inhalants, it is particularly associated with the abuse of air conditioning coolant, butane, propane, and the chemicals in some aerosol products.
-Sudden Sniffing Death Syndrome is usually associated with cardiac arrest.
-The inhalant causes the heart to beat rapidly and erratically, resulting in cardiac arrest.
+Children can die the first time, or any time, they try an inhalant.
+This is known as Sudden Sniffing Death Syndrome, which is usually associated with cardiac arrest.
+The inhalant causes the heart to beat rapidly and erratically, resulting in the heart attack.
+While Sudden Sniffing Death Syndrome can occur with many types of inhalants, it is particularly associated with the abuse of air conditioning coolant, butane, propane, and the chemicals in some aerosol products.

 Inhaled chemicals are rapidly absorbed through the lungs into the bloodstream and quickly distributed to the brain and other organs.
-Within minutes, the user experiences intoxication, with symptoms similar to those produced by drinking alcohol.
-With inhalants, however, intoxication lasts only a few minutes, so some users prolong the “high” by continuing to inhale repeatedly.
+Within minutes, the user experiences intoxication, similar to the effect of drinking alcohol.
+With inhalants, however, intoxication lasts only a few minutes, so some users prolong the “high” by repeatedly inhaling.

 Short-term effects of inhaling include:

 - Abdominal pain

 - Slurred speech